How to Teach Math Vocabulary

 5) Make it Fun

-I love playing math vocabulary games to help my students learn the words.
+I love playing math vocabulary games to help my students learn the new words.
 All students love playing games, and they get to learn and use the vocabulary while playing.
 Great math vocabulary games include

 • Pictionary